 4 medium sized local cucumbers

-1 cup Greek-style plain yogurt ( I am loving the new yogurt from my friends at UAV Cheese available in Charlotte on Saturday mornings at the Matthews Community Farmers’ market and the Charlotte Regional Farmers’ Market)
+1 cup Greek-style plain yogurt ( I generally use the yogurt style cheese from my friend Zack Gadberry cheesemaker at Uno Alla Volta Cheese available in Charlotte on Saturday mornings at the Matthews Community Farmers’ Market.

-Peel the cucumbers if you would like, but if you are buying local cukes and you know they haven’t been sprayed, I like keeping the skin on for the color that it brings to the soup.
+Peel the cucumbers if you would like.
+I like keeping the skin on for the color that it brings to the soup.
 Cut the cukes into quarters and place in a food processor fitted with the steel blade.
 Puree.

-Add the yogurt and buttermilk and then the lemon, cilantro oils and OuterBanks SeaSalt to taste.
+Add the yogurt and buttermilk and then the lemon, cilantro and NC sea salt to taste.
 Refrigerate until ready to serve.
 Taste and adjust seasonings and enjoy.

 To grill the shrimp, take off the shells, leaving the tails on.
-Toss the shrimp in 2 Tbsp. of your favorite EVOO and perhaps 1 drop of the doTerra lemon essential oil.
+Toss the shrimp in 2 Tbsp. of your favorite EVOO.
 Season with salt and pepper and place on a hot grill pan or in a saute pan and cook for about a minute or so on each side until the shrimp is pink and slightly curled.
 Remove from the pan and chill until you are ready to serve.